5 reasons to go stargazing in Scotland

 2. Dark Sky park

 An International Dark Sky park is defined as “a location of exceptional night-time beauty, dark skies education, and preservation of the night time environment.”
-Stop off at Galloway Forest Park in southern Scotland en route to your hot tub lodging holiday in Strathyre or Ardgartan Argyll.
+Stop off at Galloway Forest Park in southern Scotland en route to your hot tub lodge holiday in Strathyre or Ardgartan Argyll.
 It is one of only seven gold standard Dark Sky Parks in the world, and the first in the UK.
 With a Sky Quality Meter score of 21-23.6 out of 25 it’s as near to total darkness as you can get.

 3. Dark Sky Curators